ricardoacz/retro-todo-list/README.md

 # 🕹️ Retro Todo App

-**Retro Todo App** is a nostalgic way to get things done — a full stack to-do application inspired by the Casio digital diaries of the '80s and '90s.
+**Retro Todo App** is a nostalgic way to get things done.
+A full stack to-do application inspired by the Casio digital diaries of the '80s and '90s.

 Built with **React**, **Node.js**, **Express**, and **Appwrite**.